CZ-NIC/mininterface/docs/Validation.md

-We recommend to use the dataclass and validate with the `Annotated` keyword.
-We use a [Validation][mininterface.tag.alias.Validation] type here.
+We recommend using a dataclass and validating with the `Annotated` keyword.
+Here, we use the [Validation][mininterface.tag.alias.Validation] type.

 ```python
 from typing import Annotated